svalente317/sanka/docs/Builtin-Types.md

     var arr3 = new UserDefinedClass[9];
 ~~~

-The array elements are initialzed to zero for numeric types, and null
+The array elements are initialzed to zero/false for scalar types, and
-for class types.
-(And false for boolean.
-Note that boolean arrays are
-not very space efficient.)
+null for class types.  not very space efficient.)

 An array can be initialized with a number of items or with a sequence
 of items: